AdobeDocs/journey-optimizer.en/help/using/sms/sms-subdomains.md

 1. Once the subdomain delegation has been submitted, the subdomain displays in the list with the **[!UICONTROL Processing]** status.
 For more on subdomains' statuses, refer to [this section](../configuration/about-subdomain-delegation.md#access-delegated-subdomains).<!--Same statuses?-->

 Before using a subdomain to send SMS messages, you must wait until Adobe performs the required checks, which can take up to 4 hours.<!--Learn more in [this section](#subdomain-validation).--> Once the checks are successful, the subdomain gets the **[!UICONTROL Success]** status.
-It is ready to be used to create SMS channel surfaces.
+It is ready to be used to create SMS channel configurations.

 Note that the subdomain will be marked as **[!UICONTROL Failed]** if you fail to create the validation record on your hosting solution.